 - Moreover, the first method is the easiest among all methods.
 In the case of the second and third methods follow a similar method as the first one with the slightest change.

 Henceforth, follow the above-described possible solutions.
-Hopefully, these possible solutions will help you to merge cells greyed out in excel.
+Hopefully, these possible solutions will help you to merge cells greyed out in Excel.
 We will be glad to know if you can execute the task in any other way.
-Follow the ExcelDemy website for more articles like this.
 Please feel free to add comments, suggestions, or questions in the section below if you have any confusion or face any problems.
 We will try our best to solve the problem or work with your suggestions.